1 Thessalonians

 v28

 v] Invocation of grace, v28.
 In ancient letters the good-bye (God be with ye) would often conclude with a wish for the recipients.
 "Be strong" was commonly used, sometimes with the preposition "with" when a family or group was in mind; "with you all."
-Paul changes this in his letters to a wish-prayer for the bestowal of divine grace / favor through the Lord Jesus Christ.
+Paul changes this in his letters to a wish-prayer for the bestowal of divine grace / favour through the Lord Jesus Christ.
 Paul uses the same benediction in Rom.16:20 and 1Cor.16:23.

 1 Thessalonians Introduction